 Right-click here to download this episode.

 Improve your speaking by telling interesting and amusing anecdotes.
 In this episode you’ll learn about anecdotes, listen to a couple of stories told by some BBC radio DJs and learn some new vocabulary.
 Good extended listening practice.
+There are vocabulary notes and a grammar practice exercise below.
 Enjoy!

 What are the characteristics of an anecdote?